simonmichael/hledger/MANUAL.markdown

     $ hledger-vty
     $ hledger-vty -BE food

-Installation notes:

-Not buildable on microsoft windows, except possibly via cygwin.

 ##### web

-The web command starts a web server providing a web-based user interface, and if possible, opens a web browser to view it.
+The web command starts a web server providing a web-based user interface, and if possible opens a web browser to view it.
 The web UI combines the features of the print, register, balance and add commands, and adds a general edit command.

 ###### data safety

-Warning: unlike all other hledger features, the web UI's edit form can alter your existing journal data.
-It will let any visitor edit or overwrite the journal file (and any included files) through the web UI. hledger provides no access control.
+Warning: the web UI's edit form can alter your existing journal data (it is the only hledger feature that can do so.)
+Any visitor to the web UI can edit or overwrite the journal file (and any included files); hledger provides no access control.
 A numbered backup of the file is saved on each edit, normally - ie if file permissions allow, disk is not full, etc.

 ###### web support files